 Minimizes eye injuries to the Soldier during training and deployment.
-Provides protection from fragmentation, ultraviolet light, laser threats/hazards, wind, sand and other potential eye hazards.
+Provides protection from fragmentation, ultraviolet light, and other potential eye hazards.

 Spectacles currently approved for use in military combat and training are:

 For Soldiers who require corrective lenses, six spectacles have approved the universal prescription lens carriers:

 Authorized spectacles listed on the APEL can be found on the Qualified Products List (QPL).

 All items have assigned National Stock Numbers (NSNs).
 Soldiers can purchase them through normal supply channels.
 Service members who require a prescription may obtain the appropriate prescription lens carrier for their device through their garrison optometry clinic, deployed optometry clinic, or medical support section.
 Deployed soldiers may also obtain replacement prescription lenses through the G-Eyes website.